RHIT-CSSE/csse304/syllabus.md

 | Exam 2                                                     | 20%          |
 | Final                                                      | 25%          |

-Grade cutoffs start at the usual ones (e.g. 90+ is an A, etc.)
+Grade cutoffs start at the usual ones (e.g. 90+ is an A, etc.)  You must have a passing average on the exams to pass the course.

 I will sometimes adjust grades upward or downward due to specific circumstances - if you have a special situation contact me.